psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 ### Pipelines
 So.
 Pipelines.
-In order to specify how Logstash listens to incoming connections (ports/protocols) and where to send data (elasticsearch), and whether or not to apply a filter, we will have to create configuration files (input, output, filter) in the JSON-format.
+In order to specify how Logstash listens to incoming connections (ports/protocols) and where to send data (Elasticsearch), and whether or not to apply a filter, we will have to create configuration files (input, output, filter) in the JSON-format.
 Where to put these configuration files ("pipelines"), are stated in `pipelines.yml`:
 ```bash
 elk@stack:~$ more /etc/logstash/pipelines.yml
 # This file is where you define your pipelines.
 You can define multiple.